fmbfs/fmbfs/README.md

 - 👋 Hi, I’m @fmbfs
 - 👀 I’m interested in ...
 Eletronics, microcontrollers and C
 - 🌱 I’m currently learning ...
-C in depth
+C and Python in depth
 - 💞️ I’m looking to collaborate on ...
 C projects regarding microcontrollers and embedded systems
 - 📫 How to reach me ... franciscombfsantos@gmail.com